xLAva/JediAcademyLinux/README.md

 https://github.com/xLAva/JediAcademyLinux/tree/HMD-DK2/binary/linux_i386

-Copy all the files from the Windows or Linux platform folder into the root directory of your "Jedi Knight III: Jedi Academy" installation and start the "jasphmd" executable.
+Copy all the files from the Windows or Linux platform folder into the root directory of your "Jedi Knight III: Jedi Academy" installation.

+### Original Patch:

+For those not having the Steam version: you'll need the 1.01 update from here http://help.starwars.com/articles/en_US/FAQ/Where-do-I-find-the-latest-patch-for-Jedi-Knight-Jedi-Academy?section=Star-Wars#patch

 ### Additional Asset File (optional):